noahgrant/resourcerer/docs/model.md

 constructor: (initialData: object, options: object) => void
 ```

-The Model's constructor gets passed any initial data, as well as the [options](https://github.com/noahgrant/resourcerer#options) from the executor function.
+The Model's constructor gets passed any initial data, as well as the [`path`](https://github.com/noahgrant/resourcerer#path) fields from the executor function.
 Override this to add some custom logic or instance variables for the model&mdash;just be sure to pass the arguments to its `.super()` call, as well:

 ```ts
 class MyModel extends Model<ModelType> {